Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Fast-slow analysis

 Clearly, the system in~\eqref{eq:galerkin_system_temp} is a fast-slow system in the standard form of GSPT, with $\varepsilon$ the (small) singular perturbation parameter and $\{u_k\}$ and $\{v_k\}$, $k=1,2,\dots,k_0$, the fast and slow variables, respectively.
-The critical manifold $\calC$ for~\eqref{eq:galerkin_system_temp} is hence given as a graph over $(u_1, u_2, \dots, u_{k_0})$, with
+The critical manifold $\calC$ for~\eqref{eq:galerkin_system_temp} is hence given, to leading order, as a graph over $(u_1, u_2, \dots, u_{k_0})$, with

-Note that, in general, $\calC$ is not normally hyperbolic: it contains attracting and saddle-type regions, as well as non-hyperbolic sets between those regions; examples can be found in Section~\ref{subsec:example-k0-2}.
+for $k=2,\dots,k_0$.
+Note that, in general, $\calC$ is not normally hyperbolic: it contains attracting and saddle-type regions, as well as non-hyperbolic sets separating those regions; examples can be found in \ref{subsec:example-k0-2}.
 Of particular interest is the submanifold $\calC_0 \subset \calC$ of the critical manifold $\calC$ which is defined as

-In other words, $C_0$ is obtained by setting $u_k = 0$ for $k=2,\dots,k_0$ in~\eqref{eq:critical_manif_ode}, and can hence be written as the curve
+In other words, $\calC_0$ is obtained by setting $u_k = 0$ for $k=2,\dots,k_0$ in~\eqref{eq:critical_manif_ode}, and can hence be written as the curve

 that lies in the $(u_1,v_1)$-plane.
-The set $\calC_0$ corresponds directly to the set of constant functions $S_0$, given by~\eqref{eq:critical-manif-pde}, We will denote the slow manifold that is obtained from $\calC_0$ via GSPT by $\calC_\varepsilon$ -- or by $\calC_{\varepsilon, k_0}$, to emphasise the dependence thereof on $k_0$. \begin{remark} Note that in Section~\ref{sec:slow-and-galerkin}, both $Y^\zeta_S$ and $X^\zeta_S$ are finite-dimensional, and that $G_{\varepsilon, \zeta}$ can hence be viewed as the Fenichel slow manifold perturbing off the normally hyperbolic subset $\calC_0$ of the critical manifold of the fast-slow system in~\eqref{eq:galerkin_system_temp}, for $k_0$ defined by $\zeta$ through~\eqref{eq:zeta_and_k0}. \end{remark}
+The set $\calC_0$ corresponds directly to the set of constant functions $S_0$, given by~\eqref{eq:critical-manifold-pde}.
+We will denote the slow manifold that is obtained from $\calC_0$ via GSPT by either $\calC_\varepsilon$ or $\calC_{\varepsilon, k_0}$, to emphasise the dependence thereof on $k_0$. \begin{remark} Note that in Section~\ref{sec:slow-and-galerkin}, both $Y^\zeta_S$ and $X^\zeta_S$ are finite-dimensional, and that $G_{\varepsilon, \zeta}$ can hence be viewed as the Fenichel slow manifold perturbing off the normally hyperbolic subset $\calC_0$ of the critical manifold of the fast-slow system in~\eqref{eq:galerkin_system_temp}, for $k_0$ defined by $\zeta$ through~\eqref{eq:zeta-and-k0}. \end{remark}

-\begin{lemma} The subset $\calC_0$ of the critical manifold $\calC$ is normally hyperbolic and attracting under the layer flow that is obtained for $\varepsilon = 0$ in \eqref{eq:galerkin_system_temp}. \end{lemma} \begin{proof} Linearising the fast flow of \eqref{eq:galerkin_system_temp} around $\calC_0$, we find the Jacobian matrix
+\begin{lemma} The subset $\calC_0$ of the critical manifold $\calC$ is normally hyperbolic and attracting under the layer flow that is obtained for $\varepsilon = 0$ in \eqref{eq:galerkin_system_temp}. \end{lemma} \begin{proof} Linearising the fast flow of \eqref{eq:galerkin_system_temp} about $\calC_0$, we find the Jacobian matrix